valendza7/aubg_users/README.md

 Steps to run the project
 1. Create a git pull
 2. run "npm install" to install dependencies
-3. create mysql database "aubergine_users"
+3. create mysql database "aubergine_users" and make the required changes to .env file to change mysql password
 4. run "npm start" to start the application

 API's are as follows: